Sanjana872/go_Cart/README.md

 ## Tables

-It involves mainly the creation of two Tables such as AI Devices and Device Request Table
+It involves mainly the creation of two Tables such as AI Devices and Device Request Table and we have extended the table from Task Table

 ### AI Devices
-The AI Device Table Consists of Fields such as Name, Manufacturer, Device Category, Model No, Owned By, Price amnd Warranty
+The AI Device Table Consists of Fields such as Name, Manufacturer, Device Category, Model No, Owned By, Price and Warranty

 ![image](https://github.com/Sanjana872/go_Cart/blob/826eae09eb8688dfc828a15c274cdf43c213df19/Photos/AI%20Devices.jpg)
 This are the devices which the user can order present in AI devices list View